Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-} For simplicity, we focus only on the linear dynamics, i.e. $f\left( \mX \right) = \mX$.
-However, we later argue that saturating non-linearities can have deteriorating effect on the capacity as given later in Definition 1 This assumption which focuses on linear dynamics simplifies the analysis by a big margin as we will see in later sections.
-With this assumption of linear dynamics the canonical solution of the linear form of Equation \ref{dyn-sys} can be derived easily, and the final result is stated below:
+}\end{theorem} \begin{proof} The assumption which focuses only on linear dynamics simplifies the analysis by a big margin as we will see in later sections.
+Given this assumption of linear dynamics, the canonical solution of the linear form of Eq. \ref{dyn-sys} can be derived easily, and the final result is stated below:

-Since the noise is an additive Gaussian matrix $\rmZ$, this implies that $p\left( \mX\left( n \right)\vert\vs \right) $ will also be a Gaussian distribution; though with different mean and covariance matrices, one for rows as random vectors and another for columns.
-Since the noise entering the system at different times are also independent, we can write the mean matrix $\mM$, the row-wise covariance matrix $\mathbf{\Psi}$ and the column-wise covariance matrix $\mathbf{\Sigma}$ for $\mX\left( n \right) $ as shown in Equation \ref{mean-cov-state-sol}.
-Note that the mean matrix $\mM$ is parameterized linearly by input signal $\vs$ while the covariance matrices are independent of $\vs$.
+Since the noise is an additive Gaussian matrix $\rmZ$, this implies that $p\left( \mX\left( n \right)\vert\vs \right) $ will also be a Gaussian distribution; though with different mean and covariance matrices, where there are two covariance matrices of size $N\times N$, one for rows as random vectors and another for columns.
+Since the noise entering the system at different times are also independent, we can write the mean matrix $\mM$, the row-wise covariance matrix $\mathbf{\Psi}$, and the column-wise covariance matrix $\mathbf{\Sigma}$ for $\mX\left( n \right) $ as shown in Eq. \ref{mean-cov-state-sol}.
+Note that the mean matrix $\mM$ is parameterized linearly by input signal $\vs$ while the covariance matrices are independent of $\vs$.\\

 We have seen in Section \ref{The-FMC} that the KL-divergence can be approximated via quadratic Taylor series approximation.
-Calculating the KL-divergence of $p\left( \mX\left( n \right)\vert\vs \right) $ will thus allow us to write the Fisher Memory Matrix in terms of $\mM$, $\mathbf{\Psi}$ and $\mathbf{\Sigma}$.
+Calculating the KL-divergence of $p\left( \mX\left( n \right)\vert\vs \right) $ will thus allow us to write the FMM in terms of $\mM$, $\mathbf{\Psi}$ and $\mathbf{\Sigma}$.
 Hence, we now state the form of KL-divergence between two matrix Gaussian distributions as the following lemma,

-\textbf{Lemma 1.} \textit{($\KL$ for $\mathcal{MN}$) The KL-divergence between $p\left( \rmX_1 \right) $ and $p\left( \rmX_2 \right) $ where $\rmX_1 \sim \mathcal{MN}_{n\times p}\left(\mM_1, \mathbf{\Sigma}_1, \mathbf{\Psi}_1\right)$ and $\rmX_2 \sim \mathcal{MN}_{n\times p}\left(\mM_2, \mathbf{\Sigma}_2, \mathbf{\Psi}_2\right)$ is given by
+\begin{lemma} ($\KL$ for $\mathcal{MN}$) The KL-divergence between $p\left( \rmX_1 \right) $ and $p\left( \rmX_2 \right) $ where $\rmX_1 \sim \mathcal{MN}_{n\times p}\left(\mM_1, \mathbf{\Sigma}_1, \mathbf{\Psi}_1\right)$ and\\ $\rmX_2 \sim \mathcal{MN}_{n\times p}\left(\mM_2, \mathbf{\Sigma}_2, \mathbf{\Psi}_2\right)$ is given by